SEMESTER PROGRAMS AT SRISA

 These hands on courses meet twice a week for a total of 6 contact hours per week.
 Studio courses combine practical lessons, in-class demonstrations and slide presentations.
 When possible students go on-site to work or visit exhibits or museums of relevance to the subject being studied.
 All courses require outside work and in-class critiques, both group and individual.
 Advanced studio courses may require written assignments and many require students to keep a sketchbook.

 Students are graded using the American University model of evaluation.

-Most courses integrate on-site visits to museums and exhibitions and at times require day trips.
+Most courses integrate on-site visits to museums and exhibitions and at times require day or overnight trips.
 These excursions are considered an integral part of the course curriculum and attendance is mandatory.
-The fees for these excursions are not included in tuition fees and students will be invoiced separately after the end of the add-drop period for these excursions along with general lab fees.
+The fees for these excursions are not included in tuition.
+Students will be invoiced separately after the end of the add-drop period for these excursions along with general lab fees.

 REGISTERING FOR COURSES:

 To register for courses students download the Course Registration Form.